Frequently Asked Questions

 – New Hi-End swashplate servos that operate with 560Hz refresh and 760uS pulses can also be used.

-– Capability to connect an external Variometer sensor to record in Flight Logs and also transmit by telemetry, relative altitude, absolute altitude, ascent/descent speed
+– Capability to connect an external Variometer sensor to record in Flight Logs and also transmit by telemetry, relative altitude, absolute altitude, ascent/descent speed.

 – All functions can also be used on models with Flybar.